Fantamomo/K-Event/README.md

 * Must be annotated with `@Register`
 * Must have exactly **one** parameter (it could have more when using [parameter injection](#-parameter-injection))
-* The parameter must be nullable and extend `Dispatchable`
+* The parameter must be nullable (when using custom configuration) and extend `Dispatchable`
 * Must not have the `@JvmStatic` annotation

 #### Why nullable?

-K-Event calls each handler twice:

-1. During registration with `null` to extract configuration
+K-Event calls each handler one time in registration with `null`, to extract the configuration.

-2. During dispatch with the actual event
+If the parameter is non-nullable, it behaves the same as using `emptyConfiguration`.

 This enables per-handler configuration without requiring a separate config function or builder.